-Government can be a force for good in the world -- so long as it remains limited and efficient in its manner and means.
+Government can be a force for good in the world -- so long as it maintains proper priorities.
 I will not vote for tax increases and I will push for reforms that make for better and smarter government.

 I have never served in public office before and I vow to maintain my independent nature and keep city government free from self-serving behavior and decision-making.

-If elected, I promise to hold myself to the highest of ethical standards and vow to be the voice of the people in word and deed.
-Elected officials should not and must not fall below that threshold.
+I promise to hold myself to the highest of ethical standards and vow to be the voice of the people in word and deed.
+Elected officials must not fall below that threshold.

 Growth, not tax increases, should pay for growth and the Council has a duty to be out among the business community striving to find partners who can bring jobs, money, and sustainability to our City.
 The Layton Forward plan is a great first step in providing a foundation on which to build.
 We must cultivate an economic roadmap and regulatory regime that entices private investment, creates job growth, and makes Layton a pillar in Utah's bustling economy.